NelsonPython/tuningGuides/GATK.md

 |export TMPDIR="$$tmpDir/tmp.$$$$
 ```

-i.
 Save the file and exit.

 4. Build Cromwell with the patches: